tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 One of the popular methods is about generating synthetic data with a re sampling technique.

-Synthetic data are data that are created artificially from a computer program rather than being collected.
+**Synthetic data** are data that are created artificially from a computer program rather than being collected.

-With a re sampling technique called over-sampling, data are generated based on the data already collected.
+With a re sampling technique called **over-sampling**, data are generated based on the data already collected.
 In the case of an imbalanced dataset, the generative model will be based on the minority class.

 ![](oversampling.png)